History of Transylvania: Principality of Transylvania

 Michael gained control of Transylvania (supported by the Szeklers) in October 1599 after the Battle of Șelimbăr, in which he defeated Andrew Báthory's army.
 Báthory was killed by Szeklers who hoped to regain their old privileges with Michael's help.
 In May 1600 Michael gained control of Moldavia, thus he became the leader of the three principalities of Wallachia, Moldavia and Transylvania (the three major regions of modern Romania).
 Michael installed Wallachian boyars in certain offices but did not interfere with the estates and sought support from the Hungarian nobility.
 In 1600 he was defeated by Giorgio Basta (Captain of Upper Hungary) and lost his Moldavian holdings to the Poles.
 After presenting his case to Rudolf II in Prague (capital of Germany), Michael was rewarded for his service.
 He returned, assisting Giorgio Basta in the Battle of Guruslău in 1601.

 Michael's rule did not last long, however; he was assassinated by Walloon mercenaries under the command of Habsburg general Basta in August 1601.
 Michael's rule was marred by the pillaging of Wallachian and Serbian mercenaries and Székelys avenging the Szárhegy Bloody Carnival of 1596.
 When he entered Transylvania he did not grant rights to the Romanian inhabitants.
 Instead, Michael supported the Hungarian, Szekler, and Saxon nobles by reaffirming their rights and privileges.

 After his defeat at Miriszló, the Transylvanian estates swore allegiance to the Habsburg emperor Rudolph.
 Basta subdued Transylvania in 1604, initiating a reign of terror in which he was authorised to appropriate land belonging to noblemen, Germanize the population and reclaim the principality for Catholicism in the Counter-Reformation.
 The period between 1601 (the assassination of Michael the Brave) and 1604 (the fall of Basta) was the most difficult for Transylvania since the Mongol invasion.
 "Misericordia dei quod non-consumti sumus" ("only God's mercy saves us from annihilation") characterised this period, according to an anonymous Saxon writer.

+During the first half of the 16th century, Transylvania was dominated by heat periods and droughts, while during the second half, heavy rainfall and floods occurred.
+Both are considered to be consequences of the Little Ice Age.
+There were crop failures, outbreaks of plague, decades-long famines and plagues of locusts.

 From 1604 to 1606, the Calvinist Bihar magnate István Bocskay led a successful rebellion against Habsburg rule.
 Bocskay was elected Prince of Transylvania April 5, 1603, and Prince of Hungary two months later.
 The two major achievements of Bocskay's brief reign (he died December 29, 1606) were the Peace of Vienna (June 23, 1606) and the Peace of Zsitvatorok (November 1606).
 With the Peace of Vienna Bocskay obtained religious liberty, the restoration of all confiscated estates, repeal of all "unrighteous" judgments, full retroactive amnesty for all Hungarians in Royal Hungary and recognition as independent sovereign prince of an enlarged Transylvania.
 Almost-equally important was the twenty-year Peace of Zsitvatorok, negotiated by Bocskay between Sultan Ahmed I and Rudolf II.